WiktorGruszczynski/react-login-register-app/README.md

 ![](https://github.com/WiktorGruszczynski/react-login-register-app/blob/main/images/settings_desktop.png)

 ### Add games to your favourite games list
 Browse games and add them to your favourites.
+Your games list is dynamicly saved in database every time you add a game to your list

 ![](https://github.com/WiktorGruszczynski/react-login-register-app/blob/main/images/games.gif)